godfreytshehla/PaperOne-Pricing-with-ANNs/README.md

 ## Introduction

-Feed-forward neural networks (FFNN) are powerful tools for approximating complex functions and can be applied to a wide range of financial problems, including the pricing of structured products.
-This repository focuses on using FFNN to price capital guaranteed structured products, providing a flexible framework for model training and evaluation.
+Deep neural networks (FFNN) are powerful tools for approximating complex functions and can be applied to a wide range of financial problems, including the pricing of structured products.
+This repository focuses on using FFNN to price capital-guaranteed structured products, providing a flexible framework for model training and evaluation.

 ## Features

-- Implementation of feed-forward neural networks for pricing structured products.
+- Implementation of deep neural networks for pricing structured products.
 - Preprocessing of financial data for training neural networks.
 - Training and evaluation scripts for model performance assessment.
 - Example notebooks demonstrating usage and results.